sourcepole/kontemplate/README.md

   incurs the cost of those additional things.

 * Having Kontemplate on Github brings along collaboration amenities.
-  Currently tazjin's "depot" doesn't seem include any collaborative features.
+  Currently tazjin's "depot" doesn't seem to include any collaborative features.

 As long as the situation is unclear [I](https://github.com/tpo/) want